Promoting British Values

 The Department for Education state that there is a need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 Democracy is embedded at the school.
 Pupils are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
 Each year the children decide upon their class rules and the rights associated with these.
 All the children contribute to the drawing up of the class rules.
 Pupils also have the opportunity to air their opinions and ideas through our School Council and regular pupil voice questionnaires.
 The elections of the School Council, Eco Council and House Captains are based solely on pupil votes, reflecting our British electoral system and demonstrating democracy in action.
-The school council meets once a month to discuss issues raised in class, through pastoral care or through the class suggestion box.
-Children have an annual questionnaire from the Headteacher in which they are able to put forward their views about the school.
+The school council meets three times a term to discuss issues raised in class, through forums or through our school suggestion box.
+Children have an annual questionnaire in which they are able to put forward their views about school life.

 ‘For God so loved the world that He gave His only Son, that whoever believes in Him shall not perish but have eternal life’.
 John 3:16